ahon54/Rmdb-website/README.md

 Sessions is used instead of local storage because new popular movies are always changing

+functional component is used because I can use multiple use states

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine.